cloudfoundry-attic/bosh-notes/config-server.md

   - {"path": "some-key-path", "value": "...", "version": "..."}

 - PUT /v1/config/&lt;some-key-path>
-  - whenever Director generates a value it will be saved into the config server
+  - {"value": "...", "type": "..."}
-  - {"value": "..."}
+  - adds value as new latest version of the configuration value

 - DELETE /v1/config/&lt;some-key-path>[?retain-versions=[2,4..6]]
   - if `retain-versions` is specified, all other versions are removed